 - PDSCH-CodeBlockGroupTransmission is provided to the UE

-the UE repeats times the HARQ-ACK information for the transport block in the PDSCH or for the SPS PDSCH release.
+the UE repeats times the HARQ-ACK information for the transport block in the PDSCH or for the SPS PDSCH release or for the TCI state update.

 A UE does not expect to detect a DCI format switching a DL BWP within symbols prior to a first symbol of a PUCCH transmission where the UE multiplexes HARQ-ACK information, where is defined in clause 9.2.3.